Fit as a Mama Bear

 • Changing the exercise variations (bodyweight exercises are great for this)

-• Adding pause reps)
+• Adding paused reps)

 • Playing with tempo, isometrics, or eccentrics